Double click to edit

 Snagging hazards: These decomposing wood wrecks have countless exposed rusty metal nails, screws, and other snagging hazards.

-Although not overwhelmingly diverse, the marine life that calls these barges home is substantial.
+Marine life: Although not overwhelmingly diverse, the marine life that calls these barges home is substantial.
 Small rockfish regularly haunt these wrecks.
 Quillback, Puget Sound, copper and brown rockfish are most common, although I have seen juvenile yelloweye and schools of vermilion rockfish as well.
 Lingcod and kelp greenling lurk around the wrecks.
 Resident lingcod tend to be rather small.
 Dungeness crabs scamper about the perimeter of the wrecks while rock and English sole lie patiently on the bottom.
 As with most Puget Sound dive sites, ratfish leisurely patrol the area.